NLnetLabs/routinator/source/daemon.rst

    routinator server --http 192.0.2.13:8323 --http [2001:0DB8::13]:8323

 The application will stay attached to your terminal unless you provide the :option:`--detach` option.

+Output Formats
+""""""""""""""

-After fetching and validating the data set, the following paths are available:
+After fetching and verifying all RPKI data, the following paths are available:

 :command:`/csv`
      Returns the current set of VRPs in **csv** output format